dotnet/docs/docs/framework/wpf/app-development/pack-uris-in-wpf.md

 5. If the resource is not found, the internally created <xref:System.Uri> is invalid.

-URI resolution does not apply for [!INCLUDE[TLA2#tla_uri#plural](../../../../includes/tla2sharptla-urisharpplural-md.md)] that refer to the following:
+URI resolution does not apply for URIs that refer to the following:

 - Content files in referenced assemblies: these file types are not supported by [!INCLUDE[TLA2#tla_wpf](../../../../includes/tla2sharptla-wpf-md.md)].

-- Embedded files in referenced assemblies: [!INCLUDE[TLA2#tla_uri#plural](../../../../includes/tla2sharptla-urisharpplural-md.md)] that identify them are unique because they include both the name of the referenced assembly and the `;component` suffix.
+- Embedded files in referenced assemblies: URIs that identify them are unique because they include both the name of the referenced assembly and the `;component` suffix.

-- Site of origin files: [!INCLUDE[TLA2#tla_uri#plural](../../../../includes/tla2sharptla-urisharpplural-md.md)] that identify them are unique because they are the only files that can be identified by pack [!INCLUDE[TLA2#tla_uri#plural](../../../../includes/tla2sharptla-urisharpplural-md.md)] that contain the siteoforigin:/// authority.
+- Site of origin files: URIs that identify them are unique because they are the only files that can be identified by pack URIs that contain the siteoforigin:/// authority.

 One simplification that pack URI resolution allows is for code to be somewhat independent of the locations of resource and content files.
 For example, if you have a resource file in the local assembly that is reconfigured to be a content file, the pack URI for the resource remains the same, as does the code that uses the pack URI.